 To change an SBA setting for a particular group, click the "add group override" button in SBA Administration>Group overrides, make the changes you wish and save or enter another override.

-To change an SBA setting for a particular user or users, click the "add user override"button in SBA Administration>User overrides, make the changes you wish and save or enter another override.
-With overrides, you can add extra attempts, extend the close date, or time limit for a specific user.
+To change an SBA setting for a single user, click the "add user override" button in SBA > User overrides page, make the changes you wish and save or enter another override.
+With overrides, you can add extra attempts, and extend the close date, or time limit for single student.

 Site administration settings